 When it comes to solar energy, there are a lot of benefits to be reaped by both homeowners and businesses.
 In addition to boosting your self reliance abilities, you can also save on your electricity bills, lock in energy rates for years to come, and in some places make money by selling surplus energy back to the grid.

 Installing a solar panel system is a significant investment, but it can pay off in the long run.
 However, like any other major purchase, you want to make sure you get the best deal possible.
+You also want to make sure your home is as energy efficient as possible before you install solar equipment.
 Here are five ways to save on home solar system installations:

 1. Research Your Options